gustavodido/currency-exchange-rate/README.md

 ##### Running

-Clone the repository, build the application:
+Clone the repository and build the application:

 `./gradlew build`
+or
+`mvn package`

 It will also run all unit and integration tests.
 Finally, you can start the Spring Boot application:

 `./gradlew bootRun`
+or
+`mvn spring-boot:run`

 ##### Tech Stack